skypaw/sunday-shopping/README.md

 #### Background:

-Couple years ago there was change in Polish law, and you can no longer go shopping in every sunday.
+Couple years ago there was a change in the Polish law, and you can no longer do your groceries every sunday.

 #### Idea: